Blog

 How does Living off the Land attack work?

 Living off the Land attacks have a particular history in highly organized, targeted hacking.
-APT groups have long favored Living off the Land TTPs, since evasion is a top priority.
+Advanced Persistent Threat (APT) groups have long favored Living off the Land TTPs, since evasion is a top priority.
 And trends show that ransomware groups are opting for human-operated ransomware that relies heavily on Living off the Land techniques, instead of commodity malware.

 Among some of the most commonly used tools exploited for nefarious purposes are Powershell, Windows Management Interface (WMI), and PsExec.
 These tools are regularly used by network administrators as part of their daily routines, and traditional security tools reliant on static rules and signatures often have a hard time distinguishing between legitimate and malicious use.